-Okaloosa County Domestic Violence Attorney
+Okaloosa County Domestic Violence Attorneys

 The days of the police responding to a domestic dispute and helping to defuse the situation are over.
 These days, if the police respond to a domestic dispute, someone will be arrested.
 No amount of talking or pleading will fix this disaster once law enforcement arrives.

 Often, an arrest is made even though there are no signs of actual violence.
 No injuries or physical evidence.
 The police show up knowing that someone is going to jail, so they don’t bother to conduct a full investigation or to weigh both sides of the story.
 They also don’t take the time to understand how devastating a domestic violence arrest can be to someone’s family, their job, and their life.

 “Domestic Violence means any assault, aggravated assault, battery, or any criminal offense resulting in physical injury or death of one family or household member by another family or household member.”

 Domestic Violence in Okaloosa County is usually charged as a first degree misdemeanor.
 A conviction is punishable by up to one year in jail and/or one year of reporting probation.
 A conviction also results in a forfeiture of your right to own or possess a firearm, so if you are in the military, a conviction for Domestic Violence is a career-ender.

 What about Domestic Violence by Strangulation?
 Is that a felony?

 The most common way that a domestic violence charge can be enhanced to a felony is if there was an allegation of strangulation or choking of the victim.

 This charge is classified as Domestic Battery by Strangulation.
 Pursuant to Florida Statute 784.041(2)(a), this crime is committed when the defendant impedes the blood flow or breathing of the victim against their will, and by doing so, creates a risk of great bodily harm.